alacritty/alacritty/README.md

 Alacritty can be installed by using various package managers on Linux, BSD, MacOS and Windows.

-Prebuilt binaries for macOS, and Windows can be downloaded from the [GitHub releases page](https://github.com/alacritty/alacritty/releases).
+Prebuilt binaries for macOS and Windows can also be downloaded from the [GitHub releases page](https://github.com/alacritty/alacritty/releases).

 On Windows, Alacritty also requires Microsoft's VC++ redistributable.